 The Telebyte Model 570 Quick Mux has eight (8) input ports.
-This tifilt can accommodate Source-to-User;~tunicati~~that ~tsynchronous and fullduplex at any data speed up to 19.2 KBPS.
-Each input port canalso take in the bi-directional control signals DTR and DCD/ffhe.\fiber optic da.ta lirik<betweenthe Sourceiand User multiplexers can be as long as 2 km.
-The unit hasa status display.
-The unit can easily accommodate different port speeds, Source-User transrisision speeds, The true advantage of the Telebyte Model 570 Quick Mux is its versatility that is its ability to be used with both fiber optic cable and UTP transmission media, The illustration Figare 3-6 shows an application of the 'Telebyte Model 570 Quick Mux with the Telebyte Model 270.
-On the right side of the figure are eight (8) different data devices, There are all different types, i.e., PCs, a plotter and 2 printers.
-All of these data devices need to communicate with the UNIX Server shown on the left side.
-Each data device is assign.ed a dedicated port at the UNIX Server.
-The two (2) Model 570's and two {2)Model 270's effect the communication from/to all these devices by using just one (1) fiber optie cable, When-the transmission medium is fiber optic cable the data devices can be as far as 2 km from the UNIX Server.
-The Telebyte Model 273 Four Channel Fiber Optic Multiplexer is another excellent example of a TDM based multiplexer that can exploit the bandwidth of a fiber optic cable for premises data communications.
-A photograph of this unit is shown in Figure 3-7.
-Unlike the Model 570 Quick Mux,the 'Felebyte Model 273 Four Channel Fiber Optic Multiplexer only operates with a fiber optic cable,
+This unit can accommodate Source-to-User communications that is asynchronous and full duplex at any data speed up to 19.2 KBPS.
+Each input port can also take in the bi-directional control signals DTR and DCD.
+The fiber optic data link between the Source and User multiplexers can be as long as 2 km.
+The unit has a status display.
+The unit can easily accommodate different port speeds, Source-User transmission speeds.
+The true advantage of the Telebyte Model 570 Quick Mux is its versatility that is its ability to be used with both fiber optic cable and UTP transmission media.
+The illustration Figure 3-6 shows an application of the Telebyte Model 570 Quick Mux with the Telebyte Model 270.
+On the right side of the figure are eight (8) different data devices.
+There are all different types, i.e., PCs, a plotter and 2 printers.
+All of these data devices need to communicate with the UNIX Server.
+The two (2) Model 570's and two (2) Model 270's effect the communication from/to all these devices by using just one (1) fiber optic cable.
+When the transmission medium is fiber optic cable the data devices can be as far

+2 km from the UNIX Server.
+The Telebyte Model 273 Four Channel Fiber Optic Multiplexer is another excellent example of a TDM based multiplexer that can exploit bandwidth of a fiber optic cable for premises data communications.
+A photograph of is unit is shown in Figure 3-7.
+Unlike the Model 570 Quick Mux, the Telebyte Model 273 Four Channel Fiber Optic Multiplexer only operates with a fiber optic cable.